 Shallow breathing makes your heart beat faster and your muscles tense – intensifying your stress.

 When you feel stressed, put your hand near your belly button.
 Inhale slowly through your nose and watch your hand move out as your belly expands.
-Hold the breath for a few seconds, then exhale slowly.
+Hold your breath for a few seconds, then exhale slowly.

 Repeat several times.

-2. Visualize calm
+2. Visualize Calmness

 When you feel tense and frustrated, imagine yourself in a calm, relaxing situation.
 Think about the details – how it looks, sounds, and smells.